Frawak/squig-rl/README.md

 Some environment processing was inspired by him.
 He also provides farming code with pyro4, so check it out.

-The parallelized approach was refined the one of [fgvbrt](https://github.com/fgvbrt/nips_rl).
+The parallelized approach was refined by the one of [fgvbrt](https://github.com/fgvbrt/nips_rl).
 I named it 'CollectiveDDPG'...

 ## A bit more info